Sluggan Bridge

-Sluggan Bridge is a bridge across the River Dulnain.
+Sluggan Bridge is a historic bridge spanning the River Dulnain in Scotland.

 History

 The present bridge replaces a two-arched bridge of 32 ft span built by George Wade as part of a military road.
 The old bridge was washed away in the floods of 1829, and the present one put up some time after.

 Design

 It has a single arch of 17.8 m span, and rises high above the flat ground around it.
 It is about 4.3 m wide, with metal railings instead of parapets.
 Despite being more modern than many other stone bridges, Sluggan bridge is of a more old-fashioned construction.